abhaykvincent/abhaykvincent/README.md

 - 👋 Hi, I’m @abhaykvincent
-- 👀 I’m interested in Front-end developing, Designing
+- 👀 I’m interested in Front-end developing, UI/UX Designing
-- 🌱 I’m currently learning E-commerce appications and
+- 🌱 I’m currently learning E-commerce appications and User Experiance
 - 💞️ I’m looking to collaborate on non-profit websites, Fashion designer Websites and Influencers' websites.
-- 📫 How to reach me
+- 📫 How to reach me on abhay-vincent.web.app

 <!---
 abhaykvincent/abhaykvincent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.